What does chiropractic care involve?

 The first thing a chiropractor will do is to conduct a thorough history of your child’s health and any complaints.
 This is followed by a complete physical examination of the child’s spine.
 Most chiropractors are trained to evaluate paediatric spinal problems, and will use gentle, specific skills to find and adjust any involved spinal areas.

-When I tell people that I care for many children and babies in my practice, their initial reaction is often one of surprise, as they assume that I use the same techniques on children as I do on adults.
+When we tell people that we care for many children and babies our my practice, their initial reaction is often one of surprise, as they assume that we use the same techniques on children as on adults.
 Chiropractic care is ‘tailored’ to the individual and their particular spine, and children are no exception.
 We offer specific, gentle adjustments appropriate to the infant and child’s spine and cranium.